NetizenCorp/GVM-Docker/README.md

 After everything is complete, go the https://[Host IP Address]/ to access the scanner.
 Use the credentials you provided in the yml file.

 ## PostgreSQL Upgrade
-If you are upgrade from a previous major version of PostgreSQL 12 or Under, you will need to back up your database and destroy the previous docker container & volume.
+If you are upgrading from a previous major version of PostgreSQL 12 or Under, you will need to upgrade your database before installation.
+The instructions below will guide you through the upgrade by doing a back up of your database, recreating the docker image, and restoring the backup.
 The new version of GVM uses Postgres version 13.
-Please follow the steps below to backup, upgrade, and restore your database.
+Please follow the steps below based on your operating system version.

 ### AMD64 Based Upgrade
 - Log into the terminal Linux Box hosting the GVM scanner and then type the following commands